jah1994/TheThresher/README.md

   ## Paths ##
-  spool = 'MyLISpool.fits' # path to the image spool (should be a .fits file) init_path = 'ModelInitialisation.fits' # the image used to initialise the model (should be a .fits file) out_path = '/DirectoryOfResults/' # where the continually updated output from the stochastic optimsiation is stored
+  spool = 'MyLISpool.fits' # path to the image spool (should be a .fits file) init_path = 'ModelInitialisation.fits' # the image used to initialise the model (should be a .fits file) out_path = '/DirectoryOfResults/' # where the continually updated output from the SGD is stored

   fname = 'scene' # scene estimates will be saved with this keyword in the filename, followed by the number of updates